-- on waiting for corresponding I/O events.
-2. To achieve high throughput, the combination of both CPU-intensive workloads results in guest domains competing with driver domain for CPU resource to perform fast I/O processing, while the switch cost is the lowest, leading to certain level of performance interference due to CPU contention, though the degree of interference is relatively less severe when compared to (100K, 100K). - 3.
+- Due to larger number of packets to be routed per HTTP request, the combination of both networkintensive workloads leads to at least twice higher event and switch costs in event channel, making driver domain busy for processing I/O interrupts, while leaving guest domains spending longer time on waiting for corresponding I/O events. - To achieve high throughput, the combination of both CPU-intensive workloads results in guest domains competing with driver domain for CPU resource to perform fast I/O processing, while the switch cost is the lowest, leading to certain level of performance interference due to CPU contention, though the degree of interference is relatively less severe when compared to (100K, 100K). - 3.
 The workload combination with least resource competition is (1K, 100K).
-This is mainly due to the fact that it alleviates stresses in driver domain by scheduling extra CPU to Dom0 and guest domain (VM1) serving CPU-intensive workload, meanwhile, it increases the block time and waiting time of guest domain (VM2) serving network-intensive workload to reduce switch overhead. - 4.
+This is mainly due to the fact that it alleviates stresses in driver domain by scheduling extra CPU to Dom0 and guest domain (VM1) serving the CPU-intensive workload, meanwhile, it increases the block time and waiting time of guest domain (VM2) serving the network-intensive workload to reduce switch overhead. - 4.
 Interference is highly sensitive to the effectiveness of driver domain due to multiple VMs are competing for communication efficiency and fast I/O processing in driver domain.